isntlee/Jellett-Gallery/README.md

 ### Potential Improvements

-**Image Storage**
-- Rather than the user inputting a URL, it would be more user-friendly to allow the user to upload an image file from their device.

 **Account Personalisation**
 - To build-in a series of additional options for the user after registering such as saving favourites, hiding personal entries that are still work-in-progress, undo entry deletes and an option to re-set passwords if lost.

 **Geo-location**
-- This would be an additional map feature, that would track the user's location and update the map-centre as the page refreshed.
-Potential cost concerns with the API have delayed its incorporation.
+- This would be a google map feature, that would indicate the location of important artistic centres in Ireland, especially Dublin.
+The user's personal location would update the map-centre as the page refreshed allowing real-time interaction.

-**Like/dislike buttons**
+**Gallery app.**
+- A gallery function within 'My Account' of the images of previous bid/orders.

+**Rating system**
-- The current format only restricts the user to voting once per refresh, with this vote altering the 'likes' DB record.
-With additional time, there would have been a framework in place to track whether a user had voted for an entry or not, limiting that user to only ever adding one upvote or one downvote.
+- With additional time, there would have been built a system to track whether a registered user had liked/voted for a piece or not, limiting that user to only ever adding one upvote or one downvote.

+**Ranking system**
+- This would exist on top of the Rating system allowing pieces to be displayed in artist's pags, and through search results, in terms of likes/votes.

 --